top of page

 I Wish You Love - (Then & Now).
 This track begins with 36 seconds of Nat "King" Cole's original version "Then" followed by Caesar's rendition "Now."

-The history that brought us the silken voice of jazz crooner Caesar begins with basement listening sessions, involves the “good fortune” of a stolen guitar, represents the preservation of a legacy, and strives to exemplify the standard for African American men in society today.
-That’s a lot to unpack so let’s take a closer look.
+The history that brought us the silken baritone voice of jazz crooner Caesar begins with basement listening sessions, involves the “good fortune” of a stolen guitar, represents the preservation of a legacy.

 Growing up in Chicago, Caesar and his father spent hours together every Saturday in the basement listening to albums by the great baritone singers.
 Around ten years-old at the time, Caesar’s “education” came from those vinyl LP listening sessions, “studying” under such masters as Joe Williams, Billy Eckstine, Arthur Prysock, Brook Benton and Nat King Cole.
 Father and son didn’t talk much; they mostly just listened.
 Like these classic vocalists themselves, Caesar’s father always wore a crisp suit and carried himself with class and high esteem.
 Impression made.

-Years later, Caesar would go on to tour the world accompanying GRAMMY winner Julio Iglesias, becoming the first and only male vocalist ever to sing and tour in the the global superstars .
-An unlikely meeting with Billboard chart-topping contemporary jazz guitarist Peter White led to collaborative performances and recording dates that continue to this day.
+Years later, Caesar would go on to tour the world accompanying Grammy winner Julio Iglesias, becoming the first and only male vocalist ever to sing and tour with the global superstar who has sold over 300 million records.
+An unlikely meeting with Billboard chart-topping contemporary jazz guitarist Peter White led to collaborative performances and several recording dates.

-As soon as anyone hears Caesar’s smooth vocals and debonair delivery, listeners instantly recall Cole.
-CBS News Radio said, “That's Caesar whose singing brings back Nat King Cole" while the Screen Actors Guild enthused “Caesars' smooth velvet voice has often been compared to Nat King Cole's, but he has his own interpretation and style that compares to no one but is essentially and superbly...Caesar.”
+Caesar's voice is a masterpiece - a rich baritone that flows smoothly, captivating listeners with every note.
+His delivery is legendary, reminiscent of the great Nat King Cole.
+When anyone hears Caesar’s smooth baritone vocals and elegant delivery, listeners instantly recall Cole.
+CBS News Radio said, “That's Caesar whose singing brings back Nat King Cole."
+The Screen Actors Guild enthused, “Caesars' smooth velvet voice has often been compared to Nat King Cole's, but he has his interpretation and style that compares to no one but is essentially and superbly…Caesar.”

 A charismatic presence who exudes enthusiasm, positivity and charm, Caesar has dabbled in movies, including Halle Berry’s “Why Do Fools Fall In Love” and John Travolta’s “Primary Colors.”
 He’s entertained countless corporate crowds on behalf of major brands like United Airlines, Paramount Studios, McDonald’s, The Boys & Girls Club, Enterprise, Target, Warner Brothers Studios, Mercedes Benz, Toyota, Universal Studios, Lexus, Screen Actors Guild and the House of Blues Foundation.

-“Diversity in music is exactly what the world needs right now.”
+“Diversity in music is exactly what the world needs right now and forever.”

 # # #